-After fitting out, Jacob Jones sailed 13 May for shakedown in Bermuda waters and arrived Charleston 7 July.
+After fitting out, Jacob Jones sailed on 13 May 1943 for shakedown in Bermuda waters and arrived at Charleston, S.C., on 7 July.
 On the 18th she steamed to Newport to prepare for convoy duty.
-A week later she sailed with a convoy of Coast Guard cutters and Navy ships, which steamed to North Africa to support Allied operations in the Mediterranean.
-While escorting this convoy, Jacob Jones made her first antisubmarine attack 7 August firing 13 depth charges in two attacks.
-She arrived Casablanca, French Morocco, 13 August; a week later she departed with Task Force 64 escorting a convoy bound back to the United States.
+A week later, she sailed with a convoy of Coast Guard cutters and Navy ships, which steamed to North Africa to support Allied operations in the Mediterranean.
+While escorting this convoy, Jacob Jones made her first antisubmarine attack on 7 August, firing 13 depth charges in two attacks with no discernable results.
+She arrived Casablanca, French Morocco, on 13 August; a week later she departed with Task Force 64 escorting a convoy bound back to the United States.

-Arriving New York 5 September, Jacob Jones underwent inspection and on the 16th departed for ASW convoy training with Hammann (DE-131) and Robert E. Peary (DE-132) at Casco, Maine.
-She sailed for Norfolk 21 September and on the 25th joined Convoy UGS-19 headed for North African waters off Casablanca.
-Arriving 12 October, Jacob Jones conducted ASW patrols before departing for Gibraltar to join a westbound convoy the 19th.
-She arrived Norfolk 6 November with the southern section of the convoy, then departed for 10 days of repairs at Brooklyn Navy Yard.
-On the 23d she joined a 64-ship Norfolk-to-Casablanca convoy.
-Upon her arrival 10 December, she patrolled waters off the coast of Africa for a week before returning to the United States with Convoy GUS-24.
+Reaching New York on 5 September 1943, Jacob Jones underwent inspection and on the 16th departed for convoy training with Hammann (DE-131) and Robert E. Peary (DE-132) at Casco Bay, Maine.
+She sailed for Norfolk on 21 September and on the 25th joined Convoy UGS-19 headed for North African waters off Casablanca.
+Arriving on 12 October, Jacob Jones conducted anti-submarine patrols before departing for Gibraltar to join a westbound convoy on the 19th.
+She arrived at Norfolk on 6 November with the southern section of the convoy, then departed for ten days of repairs at the New York Navy Yard, Brooklyn, N.Y.
+On the 23rd, she joined a 64-ship Norfolk-to-Casablanca convoy.
+Upon her arrival on 10 December, she patrolled waters off the coast of Africa for a week before returning to the U.S. with Convoy GUS-24.

-Following repairs at New York and refresher training at Casco, Jacob Jones joined Card (CVE-11) off Cape Henry 24 January 1944.
-At that time the escort carrier was busy carrying troops and aircraft to Europe as part of the mighty Allied buildup for the forthcoming invasion of Normandy.
-Returning to Norfolk 1 March, she resumed duty escorting convoys to England.
+Following repairs at New York and refresher training at Casco Bay, Jacob Jones joined Card (CVE-11) off Cape Henry on 24 January 1944.
+At that time the escort carrier was busy transporting troops and ferrying aircraft to Europe as part of the Allied buildup for the forthcoming invasion of Normandy.
+Returning to Norfolk on 1 March, she resumed duty escorting convoys to England.

-Jacob Jones departed New York 28 March 1944 and joined five other DEs escorting a convoy bound for Moville, Northern Ireland.
-Arriving 7 April, she departed Londonderry, Northern Ireland, 6 days later as one of several escorts for a 28-ship, westbound convoy that reached New York 23 April.
-After repairs and training, she made rendezvous 13 May with 44 merchant ships and 17 escorts for the 10-day passage to Northern Ireland and returned to New York 8 June with a westbound convoy.
+Jacob Jones departed New York on 28 March 1944 and joined five other escort vessels shepherding a convoy bound for Moville, Northern Ireland.
+Arriving on 7 April, she departed Londonderry, Northern Ireland, six days later as one of several escorts for a 28-ship westbound convoy that reached New York on 23 April.
+After repairs and training, she made rendezvous on 13 May with 44 merchant ships and 17 escorts for the ten-day passage to Northern Ireland and returned to New York on 8 June with a westbound convoy.

 For the next 12 months, Jacob Jones continued her escort duty for North Atlantic Convoys.
-Departing from either New York or Boston, she sailed as convoy escort to such ports as Londonderry and Moville, North Ireland; Liverpool, Southampton and Plymouth, England; and Le Havre and Cherbourg, France.
-When in the United States awaiting her next convoy, she maintained her operational readiness by training exercises in waters off Maine or Long Island.
-When in Europe, she operated on coastal and harbor ASW patrols.
-In all Jacob Jones crossed the Atlantic 20 times, providing protection for merchant and troop convoys in the North Atlantic.
+Departing from either New York or Boston, she sailed as convoy escort to such ports as Londonderry and Moville, North Ireland; Liverpool, Southampton, and Plymouth, England; and Le Havre and Cherbourg, France.
+When in the United States awaiting her next convoy, she maintained her operational readiness with training exercises in waters off Maine or Long Island.
+When in Europe, she operated on coastal and harbor anti-submarine patrols.
+In all, Jacob Jones crossed the Atlantic 20 times, providing protection for merchant and troop convoys in the North Atlantic.

-Three weeks and a day after Germany’s unconditional surrender, Jacob Jones departed Southampton, England, and steamed in convoy for the United States.
-She put into New York 8 June 1945 and entered the Brooklyn Navy Yard for overdue repairs and overhaul.
-On the 30th she departed for Guantanamo, Cuba, for 2 weeks of ASW and shore bombardment exercises.
-Steaming independently from Guantanamo 19 July, she transited the Panama Canal 3 days later, and sailed into San Diego harbor the 31st.
+Three weeks and a day after Germany’s unconditional surrender in May 1945, Jacob Jones departed Southampton and set course in convoy for the United States.
+She put into New York on 8 June and entered the New York Navy Yard for overdue repairs and overhaul.
+On the 30th she departed for Guantánamo, Cuba, for two weeks of anti-submarine and shore bombardment exercises.
+Steaming independently from Guantánamo on 19 July, she transited the Panama Canal three days later, and steamed into San Diego harbor on the 31st.

-As the Japanese Empire prepared to surrender, Jacob Jones departed the Destroyer Base, San Diego, 9 August 1945 for Pearl Harbor.
-She reached Pearl 16 August and commenced ASW exercises before embarking 108 passengers 4 September, they sailed for the West Coast.
-She arrived San Pedro, Calif., and discharged her passengers 10 September.
-Departing for the Canal Zone 2 days later, she transited the Canal on the 20th and arrived Charleston 25 September.
-She steamed from Charleston 24 October and 2 days later sailed up the St. John’s River, Fla., to Green Cove Springs.
-Jacob Jones decommissioned 26 July 1946 and entered the Atlantic Reserve Fleet.
-At present she is berthed at Orange, Tex.
+As the Japanese Empire prepared to surrender, Jacob Jones departed the Destroyer Base, San Diego, on 9 August 1945 for Pearl Harbor, Territory of Hawaii.
+She reached Pearl on 16 August and commenced anti-submarine exercises before embarking 108 passengers on 4 September, then sailed for the West Coast.
+She arrived at San Pedro, Calif., and discharged her passengers on 10 September.
+Departing for the Canal Zone two days later, she transited the Canal on the 20th and arrived at Charleston, S.C., on 25 September.
+She cleared Charleston on 24 October and two days later sailed up the St. John’s River, Fla., to Green Cove Springs.
+Jacob Jones was decommissioned on 26 July 1946 and entered the Atlantic Reserve Fleet.
+She was later berthed at Orange, Texas.